-1. Add Colour to Your Macro Flash Photography
+1. Add Color to Your Macro Flash Photography

 You can buy gels that attach to your Speedlight in a variety of forms.
 Some gels come with a strap that you can use to attach to your Speedlight.
 Others have tabs that allow you to fasten them to the light.

 Make sure that whichever gels you get that they cover the light completely.

 What Is a Macro Ring Flash Used For?

 A macro ring flash attaches to your lens.
 It provides even and natural-looking light with macro flash photography.